vlandham/captain_z/out/captain_z.md

 It was starting to look a bit like actual words, but just barely.
 Many of the coded words ended in the same letter. _Perhaps that letter is 'S',_ she thought.
 Lots of words ended in 'S'.
 Perhaps more then most.
 She added it in.

-She stared at the words, frustrated she hadn't cracked it yet.
+She stared at the words, frustrated she hadn't cracked the code yet.
 The last word looked very familiar.
-Finally she had it: PIRATES.
+Finally she saw it: "PIRATES".
 This made the last line "CAPTAINS AND PIRATES".
 She was excited to be making progress.

-    PAU JLS OUIMTQ
-    THE  AR  E INS

-    ZSMELC LP ELJT
-     RIDA  AT DA N

-    L OLE ELC ZRS
-    A  AD DA    R

-    XRSP IRRETUJQ
-    P RT    DNE S

-    L IRRE ELC ZRS
-    A    D DA    R

-    VLXPLMTQ LTE XMSLPUQ
-    CAPTAINS AND PIRATES

-And then she had it.
-The name "PORT GOODNEWS" came next.
-With a bit of guesswork and a bit of luck she had worked the rest out.
-And what she found gave her butterflies in her stomach.
+She filled in the letters from these words and slowly worked out the rest of the message.
+The words "PORT GOODNEWS" came next.
+With a bit of guesswork and a bit of luck she filled in the rest of the gaps.
+What she saw when the code was all cracked gave her butterflies in her stomach.

     PAU JLS OUIMTQ
     THE WAR BEGINS